sto3014/LRPhotos/README.md

 Lightroom collection /Photos app/Missing in Photos.
 The search will be only done for the selected photos (unpublished photos will be ignored).

+## Settings

+* Lightroom Catalog: Truncate Version
+  If not checked (default) the version in the catalog name (e.g. "-v13") will be included in the lr:<catalog> keyword in of photos.
+If checked the version will be truncated.

 ## Known issues

 * When adding a lot of photos, or when you update a large album, Photos displays a modal dialog, to inform you that many